ALLPix/allpix/README.md

 X is a number of processor

-make sure allpix-install/bin is added to the PATH environnement variable.
+make sure allpix-install/bin is added to the PATH environnement variable using :
+	export PATH=$PATH:PATHTOALLPIXINSTALLBINFOLDER

 NOTE : the pixeldetector.xml file that is used for simulation is picked following a relative path to the allpix execution folder.
 So execute allpix executable from inside allpix folder, as before
 NOTE : The makefile method is deprecated for this version, please use CMAKE instead